Fort DeRussy Military Reservation: U.S. Army Museum of Hawaiʻi

-The museum's collection contains some World War II armor pieces, an AH-1 Cobra helicopter, and small arms indoors, as well as the battery itself.
+The museum's collection contains some World War II armor and AH-1 Cobra helicopter displays outdoors, and small arms indoors, as well as the battery itself.
 The exhibits cover the history of US Army warfare in the Pacific hemisphere and admission is free.

 It is located on Kalia Road, coordinates 21°16′44″N 157°50′1″W.

 Another installation of two 6-inch guns was called Battery Dudley, named for Gen. Edgar S. Dudley (died 1911).
 The "Artillery District of Honolulu" (state historic site 80-13-1382) was added to the National Register of Historic Places listings in Oahu on June 5, 1984.